Greek word - (eleos G1656, eleeo G1653)

 Mercy involves both of these: kindness and forgiveness.
 So mercy is forgiving kindness.

 What does "have mercy on me" mean?
 It means, show forgiving kindness to me.
-It implies that the person saying it has done something bad but he wants the person he is talking with to forgive his misdeed and be kind to him.
+It implies that the person saying it has done something bad and wants the person he is talking with to forgive his misdeed and be kind to him.

 Modern Synonym - forgiving kindness